 DISMISSAL: A student who is on Academic Probation shall be subject to dismissal if the student earned a cumulative GPA of less than 2.0 in all units attempted in each of 3 consecutive semesters even though a lapse of college attendance may occur between the semesters.
 A student who has been placed on progress probation shall be subject to dismissal if the percentage of units in which the student has been enrolled for which entries of "W," "I," and "NP" are recorded in at least 3 consecutive semesters reaches or exceeds fifty percent (50%).
-Dismissal may be postponed by the Dean, Student Services when evidence of academic improvement or extenuating circumstances exist.
+Dismissal may be postponed by the Yuba College Academic Standards Committee when evidence of academic improvement or extenuating circumstances exist.

-Students who feel they have extenuating circumstances with regard to these regulations should see a counselor and file a petition with the Dean, Student Services.
-The Subcommittee may conditionally reinstate a student when the circumstances are justifiable.
+Students who feel they have extenuating circumstances with regard to these regulations should see a counselor and file a petition with the Academic Standards Committee who may conditionally reinstate a student when the circumstances are justifiable.
 Justifiable circumstances include accidents, illnesses, changes in working conditions, and other reasons beyond the student's control.

 READMISSION.
 A dismissed student may petition for readmission (on probation) after consultation with a counselor.
-The counselor will help the student select appropriate classes, limit the number of units of enrollment, develop an Educational Plan, and set up a visitation schedule to check the student's progress during the semester of readmission.
+Generally, the student must wait a semester before petitioning for readmission.
+The counselor will help the student select appropriate classes, limit the number of units of enrollment and set up a visitation schedule to check the student's progress during the semester of attendance.

 NOTE: Students receiving financial aid must refer to the current Financial Aid Handbook concerning Probation Status.
-Students receiving veteran's benefits should call the Veterans' Services Office concerning consequences of probation.
+Students receiving veteran's benefits should contact the Veterans' Services Office concerning consequences of probation.
 All students receiving aid/benefits should consult a counselor concerning consequences of probation.
 Students on probation may be prohibited from receiving aid/benefits.